 As with other requests, submissions must include clinical documentation to support the medical necessity determination.
 If the authorization is approved, CareOregon UM staff will inform the referring provider of the approval and advise them to coordinate with the delivering provider.
 The referring provider will coordinate with a delivering provider and then contact the CareOregon UM Team at 503-416-3404 to update the authorization once a delivering provider has been identified.

-The following service types may be submitted by a current provider with 'Provider TBD' as the delivering provider.
+The following service types may be submitted by the members current provider with 'Provider TBD' as the delivering provider.

-- Subacute (Youth)

-- Psychiatric Residential Treatment Services (PRTS, Youth)

-- Psychiatric Day Treatment Services (PDTS, Youth)
+- Subacute (Youth) - Psychiatric Residential Treatment Services (PRTS, Youth) - Psychiatric Day Treatment Services (PDTS, Youth) - Psychological Testing

-- Eating Disorder Residential

-- Eating Disorder Partial IOP

-- Psychological Testing

-- Transcranial Magnetic Stimulation (TMS)

-- Electroconvulsive Therapy (ECT)